 Stop focusing on quantity so much and focus on quality.

-Your brand, your blog posts, your social media posts – everything – has to stand out from the crowd.
+Your brand, blog posts, social media posts, visual content – everything – has to stand out from the crowd.

 Be the Purple Cow.

 “You’re either a Purple Cow, or you’re not.
 You’re either remarkable or invisible.
 Make your choice.”

 Or as close to it as possible.